Dvjack/Project1/README.md

 Step 3: type: cd [copied path] into the anaconda prompt

 Step 4: type: python Project1.py into the anaconda prompt
-	      This will provide you with the solution to the 5th test case.
+	      This will provide you with the solution to the 5th test case, matrix of the 5th test case, and the total number of iterations to complete

 Step 5: Make sure to let everything finish running before exiting out of the windows to avoid any anaconda prompt errors.